New Year retreat at Sharpham House: a clear start

 - practice guided and non-guided meditations, exploring and developing mindfulness in the supportive company of others with time for discussion and personal practice

-- be living in safe community with like-minded people, sharing experiences and tasks, including the washing-up
+- be living in safe community with like-minded people

 - be able to explore our tranquil Capability Brown-designed parkland and our Grade 2*-listed gardens designed by Percy Cane

 - enjoy delicious, healthy, home-cooked vegetarian food that regularly receives rave reviews and have access to 24-hour hot teas, coffee & infusions in our Toasting Room

 - have relaxation sessions and free time to deeply rest and reconnect with yourself, far from the usual busy-ness of the New Year period.

 - be cared for full-board in a Grade 1-listed Georgian House surrounded by history and art, with staff looking after you, in a designated Area of Outstanding Natural Beauty close to nature, amid breath-taking scenery on the banks of the River Dart

 - experience periods of silence and quiet contemplation, including a whole day of silence on New Year’s Day

 When you experience Sharpham's inspiring and nourishing environment, we hope you'll connect spiritually with the natural world, so you’ll: